steinuil/nene/README.md

 - For more complex cases, Perl-compatible regular expressions (PCRE) can be used by specifying in an object the expression, the index of the group containing the episode, and the index of the group containing the version.

+Here's a full example of a config file.

 ```json
 {